bhofmei/jbplugin-methylation/README.md

     "plugins" : {
         "MethylationPlugin" : { "location" : "plugins/MethylationPlugin" }
     }

+**DO NOT ADD THE PLUGIN TO BOTH!**

+**NOTE**: The plugin location folder can be named differently, i.e. _jbplugin-methylation_, but the plugin ID MUST be `MethylationPlugin` for the plugin to work correctly.

 ## Test
 Sample data is included in the plugin to test that the plugin is working properly.
 With `URL` as the URL path to the JBrowse instance, navigate a web browser to `URL/index.html?data=plugins/MethylationPlugin/test/data`.